 After checking dozens of review sites and hundreds of customer reviews - and considering our own professional experiences teaching kids and teenagers about camping- we put together a list of stand-out camping tents.
 The right family camping tent is critical to getting a good night of sleep, weathering a storm, or having the right place to play cards and eat a meal.
 One of the best ways to move from "surviving" to "thriving" is a well-ventilated, durable 4-person tent (or 6-person tent) to sleep in.

-Best Camping Tent: Eureka Boondocker 6 person
+Eureka Boondocker Hotel 6 Tent

 Eureka consistently produces reliable tents at affordable prices, perfect for families and groups.
 The Eureka Boondocker continues this tradition, with a few innovative twists that knock it out of the park.